vrdse/MeltdownSpectreReport/README.md

+*Note: This project is currently not maintained.
+Mitigation status for CVE-2017-5753 in IE or Edge is not properly displayed, if you installed the recent Windows updates.
+MeltdownSpectreReport lacks also of report of newer speculative execution vulnerabilities like L1TF.
+Microsoft updated their [SpeculationControl](https://www.powershellgallery.com/packages/SpeculationControl) module, which I recommend to use. *

 # MeltdownSpectreReport
 Query mitigation status of Meltdown and Spectre against one or multiple Windows computers.
 It uses parallelization for fast data collection.